tsnellgrove/dark_castle3/doc/to_do.md

 Version 3.80 Goals
 - Refactor gbl_static and buffering
+- Create class just for io that abstracts the io process for the rest of the app

 - DONE: Pre-Planning:
 	- DONE: org all descript content into one place